KaliedaRik/Scrawl-canvas/docs/reference/sc-animation-systems.md

 (For info: the code that creates the frame rate readout can be found in the [demo suite's utility.js](../demo/utilities.html) file.
 Like the test demo files, the utilities file is not part of the SC library.)

 #### RenderAnimation observers
 SC does not, by default, run RenderAnimation object code if the object's target Artefact object is not currently visible in the end user's device's viewport.
-SC does this to minimise the impact of (often computationally heavy) Display cycle code on the end-user's device.
+SC does this to minimize the impact of (often computationally heavy) Display cycle code on the end-user's device.

 This functionality is controlled by an [IntersectionObserver API object](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) which SC will create for each RenderAnimation object it instantiates.